 It is Leaseplan that is blaming the ERP system they purchased.
 They are saying they wish they never purchased the system.
 And they invested 100 M Euro and two years to set themselves back.
 However, even if the customer blames the software, and the software is known to have enormous maturity problems, there are still many who propose this.
-That even when the client explicitly names the ERP system as the problem and prefers to walk away from a 100 M Euro investment as a complete write off, that the system should not be part of the conversation.
-Essentially this is a group that wants no analysis of system failure and wants all project failures to be attributed to better project management.
+That even when the client explicitly names the ERP system as the problem and prefers to walk away from a 100 M Euro investment as a complete write-off, the system should not be part of the conversation.
+Essentially, this group wants no analysis of system failure and wants all project failures to be attributed to better project management.

-One such project manager, when provided evidence that SAP’s claims about HANA were false, proposed that “no one cares about databases,” which we cover in the article Is It True That Few Customers Care About Databases?
+When provided evidence that SAP’s claims about HANA were false, one such project manager proposed that “no one cares about databases,” which we cover in the article Is It True That Few Customers Care About Databases?

 Why Do Different Applications Fail at Different Rates?

 There are specific systems that fail at a higher frequency than other systems.
 One example of this is S/4HANA.
 Of the 237 S/4HANA case studies we have analyzed, we rate only 16 as a “High” Likelihood of working as advertised and 33 as a medium likelihood of functioning as advertised.
 This leaves (237 – 16 – 33) or 188 as being highly suspect.
 Were all of these implementors not competent or lacked

 “Full executive buy-in?”

 What would explain such a high failure rate other than the commonality of the application being implemented?